 Chicago's Navy Pier today

-After the end of both wars, Navy Pier shifted visions several times before finally becoming the iconic landmark and attraction it’s known and loved as today.
+After the end of both wars, Navy Pier shifted visions several times before finally becoming the iconic landmark and attraction it’s become known as today.

-The launch of ChicagoFest, a summer music festival hosted from 1978–82 helped bring national attention back to the Pier and by the early 90s, reconstruction was officially underway.
-In 1995, Navy Pier re-opened with the inclusion of a 146-foot tall Ferris wheel, as a nod to the very first Ferris wheel unveiled at the 1893 Chicago World’s Fair.
+The launch of ChicagoFest, a summer music festival hosted from 1978–1982 helped bring national attention back to the Pier and by the early 90s, reconstruction was officially underway.
+In 1995, Navy Pier re-opened with the addition of a 146-foot tall Ferris wheel, as a nod to the very first Ferris wheel unveiled at the 1893 Chicago World’s Fair.

 Today, Navy Pier is among the best-known destinations in the Midwest, drawing over nine million visitors each year.
 In 2011, the Centennial Vision was announced, transforming the space into a “Pierscape”; a modern re-imagining of Burnham’s original vision as a thriving civic and recreational space.
 Through Navy Pier’s long and noble history and into today, it continues to shine as an icon of Chicago and undying service to a nation.